-Under the current Hong Kong Inland Revenue Ordinance, Installment HK is subject to 16.5% income tax on its taxable income generated from operations in Hong Kong.
+Under the current Hong Kong Inland Revenue Ordinance, the Company's subsidiaries incorporated in Hong Kong are subject to 16.5% income tax on their taxable income generated from operations in Hong Kong.
 Additionally, payments of dividends by the subsidiaries incorporated in Hong Kong to the Company are not subject to any Hong Kong withholding tax.